nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ```
 5. You may repeat step 3 for as many new assignments you require.
 6. Save the file and re-run the application to load the new assignment.json file.
 You will then be able to use the newly included assignments!
+7. To delete an assignment, remove the code block of the assignment you want to delete as shown in step 3, and re-do step 6 again.

 </box>